KillAnd/KillAnd/README.md

 # Hi there, my name is Ilya 👋

-## I'm a begin developer, i know Java language and studying Pyton!
+### I'm a begin developer, i know Java language and studying Pyton!

-## This is my first Python repository for learning neural networks.

-# Let's go!
+### Welcome to my page and look my reposytories